Chieze-Franklin/Bolt.js-Book/collections.md

 # collections

 While SQL databases use tables, MongoDB uses collections.
 When an app needs to store a collection of objects \(like a list of contacts or a collection of phone numbers\) it defines a `collections` object.
 Bolt will automatically create the necessary collections for the app, prefixing the name of each collection with the name of the app.
-So, a collection called `students` owned by an app call `ctl-sms-students` with have the full name `ctl-sms-students-students`.
+So, a collection called `students` owned by an app call `ctl-sms-students` with have the full name `ctl-sms-students/students`.

 Say you are working on a _Students Managment System_, and you need to store a collection of students, your `collections` could look like this: